 Spring may be upon us, but the industry is far from in need of thawing out.
 Following the momentum of previous months, March has seen plenty of releases, from new beers to new breweries, and some very long awaited collaborations.
-So, as the country braces itself to stubbornly enjoy a cold one on a sunny-ish terrace, let’s take a look at what’s on the brewer’s table.
+And as the country braces itself to stubbornly enjoy a cold one on a sunny-ish terrace, let’s take a look at what’s on the brewer’s table.

 Return to the light